Electric or Acoustic?

-Guitars come in many sizes, but we generally recommend going with the largest size the student can handle comfortably, since they’ll grow into it pretty quickly, and you’ll get a fuller sound from a larger guitar.
+Guitars come in many sizes, but we recommend choosing the largest size the student can handle comfortably, since they’ll grow into it pretty quickly, and you’ll get a fuller sound from a larger guitar.
 Be sure to try before you buy!
-We don’t sell guitars ourselves, but you’re welcome to use one of ours during your first lesson, just to get your hands on one before making a decision.
-We know it’s tempting to buy cheap when you’re not sure whether you’ll really take to an instrument, but resist that temptation!
+We don’t sell guitars ourselves, but you’re welcome to use one of ours during your first lesson before making a decision.
+We know it’s tempting to buy cheap when you’re not sure whether you’ll really like playing an instrument, but resist that temptation!
 Cheap guitars don’t stay in tune well, and there’s nothing more DE-motivating than practicing with an out-of-tune guitar.

 If you want to test the waters before buying, we recommend renting from Rock N Roll Rentals on Burnet in North Austin.